How to look after your mental health in lockdown

 Keep a routine

 Build physical activity into your daily routine.
 Exercising at home can be simple and there are lots of options for all ages and activities: dance to your favourite song, try some seated exercises or use online workouts.
 Spending time in green space or welcoming nature into your everyday life can benefit your mental and physical wellbeing by improving your mood, reduce feelings of stress, and make you feel more relaxed.
+This is especially important this time around, as the days grow shorter and darker take advantage of the hours you can get outside for some fresh air and light skies!

 Limit your news intake

+2020 has been a year like no other.
 In these challenging times, it’s easy to fall into the never-ending cycle of breaking news, with new figures announced hourly and new articles published every minute, it can become overwhelming.
 Staying connected with current events is important but make sure to also give yourself some time away.
 Dedicating a couple of hours in the evening before bed to have a news-free zone can help with anxiety.

 Social media can help you stay in touch with people but it might also make you feel anxious when people are sharing their worries.
 It’s easy to get stuck in the unlimited scroll and the habit of constantly refreshing, take some time to step away, the news will still be there afterwards.